asagi4/comfyui-prompt-control/README.md

 # Experimental nodes

 ## PCLazyEncode
-`PCLazyEncode` is an experiment that uses ComfyUI's lazy graph execution mechanism to dynamically generate a graph of `PCEncodeSingle` and `SetConditioningTimestepRange` nodes from a prompt with schedules.
+`PCLazyEncode` is an experiment that uses ComfyUI's lazy graph execution mechanism to dynamically generate a graph of `PCTextEncode` and `SetConditioningTimestepRange` nodes from a prompt with schedules.
 This has the advantage that if a part of the schedule doesn't change, ComfyUI's caching mechanism allows you to avoid re-encoding the non-changed part.

 for example, if you first encode `[cat:dog:0.1]` and later change that to `[cat:dog:0.5]`, no re-encoding takes place.

-for added fun, put `NODE(NodeClassName, paramname)` in a prompt to encode the text using any other node (the default is to use `PCEncodeSingle` and `text`)
+for added fun, put `NODE(NodeClassName, paramname)` in a prompt to encode the text using any other node (the default is to use `PCTextEncode` and `text`)

 Note that the node can't have required parameters besides a single CLIP parameter (which must be named `clip`) and the text prompt, and it must return a `CONDITIONING` as its first return value.